karannewatia/Scrabble/README.txt

 - OCaml Graphics

 Installation:
-- If you are running the course-provided Virtual Box disk image, you can stop reading now!
-It has all necessary dependencies pre-installed.
 - XQuartz : download and run the .dmg installer from https://www.xquartz.org
 - OCaml Graphics
   - type 'ocamlfind query graphics' into your terminal